runanywhere-sdks

 Text-to-Speech (TTS)

-// Load a TTS voice
+// Load a TTS voice through the canonical lifecycle service.

 RunAnywhere.speak("Hello, world!")

-// Synthesize to bytes
+// Synthesize to audio bytes.

 val output = RunAnywhere.synthesize(